 Affiliated Fellowships (AF)

 This is UBC’s graduate funding.
-It is actually the umbrella term for a collection of awards which are supported by government and university funds as well as private donors.
+This is an umbrella term for a collection of awards which are supported by government and university funds as well as private donors.
 Funding levels go from $175 per year up to $30,000 per year with a $2,000 research allowance if you win a Killam Award.
 Anyone who applies for a NSERC masters/doctoral or a CIHR masters award is automatically considered for this fellowship.
-International students, who do not qualify to apply for NSERC and CIHR will fill in an Affiliated Fellowship application form if they wish to be considered for funding.
+International students, who do not qualify to apply for NSERC and CIHR will fill in an Affiliated Fellowship application form, if they wish to be considered for funding.

 Find Out More